Liquidity Pool

 This liquidity pool contract will operate with a total of three different Soroban tokens:

-• POOL: This token is a unique token that is given to asset depositors in exchange for their deposit.
+- Pool Shares: This example uses a very simple share token given to asset depositors in exchange for their deposit.
 These tokens are "traded in" by the user when they withdraw some amount of their original deposit (plus any earned swap fees).
-This example contract implements the same token example contract for this token.
+In this simplified system, shares are just added/subtracted whenever a user deposits or withdraws the underlying assets.
+No distinct token contract will be used for these shares.

 }